Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 f) changes in the rhythm of seasonal vegetation depending on the characteristics of the environment in the studied cenoses;

-g) All answers are correct.
+g) all answers are correct.

 a) succession;